darshan4416/JavaScript-50/README.md

 # JavaScript-50

-50 JavaScript Projects to get better in JavaScript by building small but conceptual & meaningful projects.
+50 JavaScript Projects to get better in JavaScript by building small but conceptual projects.